-Fellows have modest clinical service responsibilities in the Dental Clinical Research Core (DCRC) within NIDCR’s intramural program in Bethesda, Maryland.
-The DCRC conducts clinical and translational research and offers oral medicine and dental consultation services for the unique patient population of the NIH Clinical Center.
+Fellows have modest clinical service responsibilities in the NIH Clinical Center Dental Clinic within NIDCR’s intramural program in Bethesda, Maryland.
+The Dental Clinic supports clinical and translational research and offers oral medicine, oral surgery, and hospital dentistry consultation services for the unique patient population of the NIH Clinical Center.

 Since 2014, NIDCR has offered fellows a curriculum that includes a weekly clinical case conference, monthly fellows meeting, journal club, clinicopathological conference with videoconferencing, Grand Rounds, and quarterly quality assurance conference.

 Other offerings include didactic courses in grant writing, research design and management, statistical analysis, and several lectureships available through the NIH Clinical Center.